If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

-Outside of making Dr. Dre a boatload of cash, Apple’s high profile purchase of Beats in 2014 ensured that the brand would get easy access to Apple’s quality products.
+Outside of making Dr. Dre a boatload of cash, Apple’s high-profile Beats purchase in 2014 ensured that the brand would get easy access to Apple’s quality products.
 While it’s taken a few years for Beats to catch up to the high-end audio quality of some of its competitors, it’s safe to say that the Solo Pro is the best version so far.
 Much like Meghan Trainor, Beats headphones are all about that bass, so you’ll be hard-pressed to find another pair of headphones that tops their performance in that regard.
-And Apple has made sure that these headphones are stupid easy to pair with each one of their products.
+And Apple has made sure that these headphones are incredibly easy to pair with all of their products.

-Back in the 2014 salad days of wired headphones, before noise-cancellation was common and Bluetooth audio was actually decent, Bowers and Wilkins headphones were at the top of every non-audiophile list.
-And while the PX5 may not have the same tricks as the best wireless headphones from Apple and Sony, they still offer noise-cancellation and 25 hours of battery life to go with the premium look and feel that Bowers and Wilkins headphones have always offered.
+Back in the 2014 salad days of wired headphones, before noise-cancellation was standard and Bluetooth audio was actually decent, Bowers and Wilkin’s headphones were at the top of every non-audiophile list.
+And while the PX5 may not have the same tricks as the best wireless headphones from Apple and Sony, they still offer dependable noise-cancellation and 25 hours of battery life to go with the premium look and feel that Bowers and Wilkin’s headphones have always offered.

 The Best Wireless Earbuds

 Finally, we wanted to present our top picks for the best wireless earbuds.
 Technically, these aren’t considered headphones by many people, but they still fall into the same broad category.
 If you prefer in-ear buds to over-ear headphones, you can’t go wrong with these products from Apple, Jabra and Anker.

 16. Apple AirPods Pro Wireless Headphones